Bioconductor/BBS/Doc/Build-Machine-Network.md

 RPCI DMZ:

 malbec1 (Linux master)
 malbec2 (Linux master)
 tokay1  (Windows worker)
 tokay2  (Windows worker)
 celaya2 (Mac worker)

 MacStadium:

 merida1 (Mac worker)
 merida2 (Mac worker)

-The goal is to host both Mac builders inside the RPCI DMZ and close out our account with MacStadium.
-We currently have one new Mac builder in the DMZ, celaya2, and 2 builders in MacStadium.
+Eventually we want to host both Mac builders inside the RPCI DMZ and close out the MacStadium account.
+There is currently one Mac builder in the DMZ, celaya2, and 2 builders in MacStadium.

 ## IPs